-Here is the first chapter of Intermezzo!
+Here is the first three chapters of Intermezzo!
 I hope to have the book ready to publish on Kindle within the next month or so, God willing.

 Nocturne’s Reaping® : Intermezzo